The New York Weekly Journal: John Peter Zenger arrest

 On November 17 John Peter Zenger was arrested under a warrant of the Council for printing seditious libels in his Journal.
 Zenger was placed in the City Jail then located in the attic of New York City Hall.

-On October 15, 1734, Chief Justice James De Lancey delivered a charge to the Grand Jury accusing the New York Weekly Journal of breaking the law of seditious libel in New York, but the Grand Jury returned with no indictments.
+On October 15, 1734, Chief Justice James De Lancey delivered a charge to the grand jury accusing the New York Weekly Journal of breaking the law of seditious libel in New York, but the grand jury returned with no indictments.
 Zenger's lawyers, Andrew Hamilton and William Smith, Sr., successfully argued that truth is a defense against charges of libel.
-Afterwards, De Lancey tried to convince the nineteen members of the Grand Jury that "just by reading the articles, one could tell that they were libels", but the Grand Jury returned no indictment again.
+Afterwards, De Lancey tried to convince the nineteen members of the grand jury that "just by reading the articles, one could tell that they were libels", but the grand jury returned no indictment again.

-Freedom of press in United States
+Freedom of the press in United States

 Zenger's victory became the seminal American case for freedom of the press.

 In defending Zenger in this landmark case, Hamilton and Smith attempted to establish the precedent that a statement, even if defamatory, is not libelous if it can be proved, thus affirming freedom of the press in America.
-However, general distaste for Cosby was the main reason why Zenger was found not guilty, and succeeding Royal Governors clamped down on Freedom of the Press up until the American Revolution.
+However, general distaste for Cosby was the main reason why Zenger was found not guilty, and succeeding royal governors clamped down on freedom of the press up until the American Revolution.
 This case is the groundwork of the aforementioned freedom, not the legal precedent.
 However, if they succeeded in convincing the jury, they failed in establishing the legal precedent.
 As late as 1804, the journalist Harry Croswell was prosecuted in a series of trials that led to the famous People v.
 Croswell.
 The courts repeatedly rejected the argument that truth was a defense against libel.
 It was only the next year that the assembly, reacting to this verdict, passed a law that allowed truth as a defense against a charge of libel.